foundata/guidelines/oci-container-image-guide.md

 Sign immutable digests after uploading all image content.
 Upload makes the subject digest available to Cosign but does not promote the candidate.
 Registry and deployment policy reject it until signatures and required attestations pass verification.

+Release signatures and signed attestations MUST use Cosign's supported default public [Sigstore transparency service](https://docs.sigstore.dev/logging/overview/) (Rekor).
+Signing MUST fail if log inclusion cannot be obtained, and release verification MUST verify that inclusion.
+Release commands MUST NOT disable transparency-log upload, use a no-log signing configuration or ignore transparency-log verification.
+Candidate signatures are the release signatures because promotion assigns tags to the same verified digest; the candidate and its evidence are already public by construction.

+ContainerWright MUST NOT sign during checks, builds, tests, evidence generation or qualification.
+A workflow that does not publish a candidate therefore creates no transparency-log entry.

 **You MUST:**